How to read data in Case Interviews - a comprehensive guide

 There are three forms in which data can be presented to you in a case interview:

-- Only numerical data in a tabular form.
+- Only numerical data is in a tabular form.

-- Bar or pie charts with markings on the axes to indicate units and reference data points.
+- Bar or pie charts with markings on the axes indicate units and reference data points.

-- A mixture of tabular and graphic representation of data.
+- A mixture of tabular and graphic representations of data.

 Making sense of this information requires the same skills you will practice for the problem-solving test.
 Let’s start with an example: